paulkienitz/Lugi/README.md

 (It also has a batch script for TCC, but this is currently broken as it does not support the Windows APIs needed for console analysis.)
 The msdos folder only supports Open Watcom (another compiler was there in the past but is long gone).
 The amiga folder only supports Manx Aztec C, not SAS/C.
-Finally, the emscripten folder supports emcc with a shell script, which produces a Lugi.wasm module accompanied by a Lugi.js wrapper.
+Finally, the emscripten folder supports emcc with a shell script, which produces a `Lugi.wasm` module accompanied by a `Lugi.js` wrapper.

 Each folder also has an executable in the repo.
 In the case of the windows folder, this was produced with the MSVC script.
-In the case of the unix folder, this was produced with the clang script, with the implicit target being x86_64-pc-linux-gnu.
+In the case of the unix folder, this was produced with the clang script, with the implicit target being `x86_64-pc-linux-gnu`.
-(A target of aarch64-unknown-linux-android24 has also been tested.)
+(A target of `aarch64-unknown-linux-android24` has also been tested.)